mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

       single: Py_FinalizeEx()
       single: Py_Initialize()

+   Extension modules are shared between (sub-)interpreters as follows:

+   *  For modules using multi-phase initialization, e.g. :c:func:`PyModule_FromDefAndSpec`, a separate module object is created and initialized for each interpreter.
+      Only C-level static and global variables are shared between these module objects.

-   Extension modules are shared between (sub-)interpreters as follows: the first time a particular extension is imported, it is initialized normally, and a (shallow) copy of its module's dictionary is squirreled away.
+   *  For modules using single-phase initialization, e.g. :c:func:`PyModule_Create`, the first time a particular extension is imported, it is initialized normally, and a (shallow) copy of its module's dictionary is squirreled away.
       When the same extension is imported by another (sub-)interpreter, a new module is initialized and filled with the contents of this copy; the extension's ``init`` function is not called.
+      Objects in the module's dictionary thus end up shared across (sub-)interpreters, which might cause unwanted behavior (see `Bugs and caveats`_ below).

-Note that this is different from what happens when an extension is imported after the interpreter has been completely re-initialized by calling :c:func:`Py_FinalizeEx` and :c:func:`Py_Initialize`; in that case, the extension's ``initmodule`` function *is* called again.
+      Note that this is different from what happens when an extension is imported after the interpreter has been completely re-initialized by calling :c:func:`Py_FinalizeEx` and :c:func:`Py_Initialize`; in that
+      case, the extension's ``initmodule`` function *is* called again.
+      As with multi-phase initialization, this means that only C-level static and global variables are shared between these modules.

    .. index:: single: close() (in module os)